Muscular Strength: A GCSE PE Deep Dive

 -

-Everyday Activities: Strong muscles facilitate everyday tasks such as carrying groceries, lifting objects, and climbing stairs.
-Improved strength reduces the risk of injury during daily activities.
+Everyday Activities: Strong muscles allow everyday tasks such as carrying groceries, lifting objects, and climbing stairs.
+Improved strength reduces the risk of injury during daily activities But it adds up..

 -